 Winter Maternity Session at Glenview Mansion in Rockville, MD

 Your professional headshot is one of the most important pieces of marketing you’ll ever create.
-It’s what people see when they search for you online, on your companies website and it’s the first impression many will have of you as a professional, a creative or entrepreneur.
+It’s what people see when they search for you online, or on your companies website.
+It’s the first impression many will have of you as a professional, a creative or entrepreneur.
 So, how do you make sure your headshot nails it?
 At LaTonya Photography we know the importance of a great headshot.
 Here are seven tips to help you out.